 Everyone’s Story welcomes a long-time friend, inspirational romance author, Tracey Lyons.
 Although Tracey and I used to live “down the road” from each other (and in this part of the NE that means next town over) I got to know Tracey best through local RWA chapter meetings.
 I remember fondly the lovely party she hosted to honor her first sale–and now Tracey is continuing forward in a very nice publishing career!
 Yay, Tracey!
 Tracey shares with us this week an excerpt of A Changed Agent, which she’s also offering as a BookGiveway.
 And do check out what she says about family–particularly who in her own family–is a source of inspiration.
 We’re both looking forward to chatting with you.

-Barbara is offering 1 copy of Elsie’s Mountain, to 1 randomly chosen commenter, so please do leave a comment.
-The winners will be announced here on Friday, July 22nd between 5-6 PM EST.
+Tracey is offering 1 Kindle edition of A Changed Agent to 1 randomly chosen commenter.
+The winner will be announced here on Friday, October 28th between 5-6 PM EST.

 ** Please note regarding BookGiveaways: email contact information within comments are no longer required.
 However, if I have a question regarding yours I’ll leave a comment for you to forward it in order for you to chance winning.

 Faith Lessons I Learned From My Grandmother by Tracey Lyons